 Who is Most Susceptible to Mask Squeeze?

-Newer divers are more likely to get mask squeeze, just because they are trying to learn the different skills necessary to be a competent diver.
+Newer divers are more likely to suffer from it, just because they are trying to learn the different skills necessary to be a competent diver.
 All the while coping with the sheer majesty and wonder of life in the deep.

-That doesn’t necessarily mean that experienced divers cannot get mask squeeze.
-Many get mask squeeze if they are too focused on a particular task and don’t pay full attention to clearing their mask or are learning/trying to hone a new skill.
+That doesn’t necessarily mean that experienced divers do not suffer.
+Many get it if they are too focused on a particular task and don’t pay full attention to clearing their dive mask or are learning/trying to hone a new skill.

-Another way you can fall prey to mask squeeze, regardless of your level of experience is by changing from a low-volume mask to a brand-new one.
+Another way you can fall prey to squeeze face, regardless of your level of experience is by changing from a low-volume mask to a brand-new one.

 This normally happens if you are not fully aware of when you need to add air.
-Equalizing issues can just as simply because by masks that don’t fit properly or having facial hair.
+Equalizing issues can just as simply be because of equipment that doesn’t fit properly or having facial hair.

 Prevention is the Key

-One of the best ways to deal with mask squeeze, of course, is to prevent it from happening.
+One of the best ways to deal with the squeeze diving, of course, is to prevent it from happening.
 The key is to keep in mind that your nasal passages need to be open while you descend.
+It’s always important to make sure that your mask fits properly.
+Learn how to fit a scuba mask here.

-On the subject of masks, they should fit gently against your face and it should be easy to make a seral just by inhaling through your nose and pressing it against your face.
-The mask should stay in place and not even fall if there’s no strap.
+On the subject of scuba masks, they should fit gently against your face and it should be easy to make a seral just by inhaling through your nose and pressing it against your face.
+They should stay in place and not even fall if there’s no strap.

 If you have facial hair, you may experience some leakage.
 Don’t worry, as this is completely normal.
-You can counter the water in your mask by tilting your head to the surface while cracking the mask’s lower seal and exhaling through your nose.
+You can counter the water by tilting your head to the surface while cracking the lower seal and exhaling through your nose.